 2. Greenhouse Structure

 The backbone of your operation is the greenhouse itself.
 A well-designed structure provides the right balance of light transmission, durability, climate control, and workflow efficiency.
+For growers learning how to build a greenhouse, choosing the right structure is one of the most important steps.

 When choosing a greenhouse design, consider: